jhakeshav25/sydney-events-app/README.md

    ```

 ## 📄 License
 This project is open-source and free to use under the MIT License.

+## 📷 Screenshots
+- Home page listing events with title and Get Tickets form.
+- Simple and responsive design.

+## 📩 Future Improvements
+- Add database storage and user authentication.
+- Integrate with Telegram or WhatsApp for event notifications.
+- Enable real-time updates and notifications via email.
+---
 ## 📬 Feedback
 Feel free to open issues or pull requests.
-For suggestions, email:jhakeshav616@gmail.com
+For suggestions,email:jhakeshav616@gmail.com
+© 2025 | Built by Keshav Kumar Jha